Jahannam: Eternal or temporary

 so that its inhabitants may either be rehabilitated or cease to exist.
 The concept of hell's annihilation is referred to as fanāʾ al-nār.

 Thomassen writes that "several types of concerns" weigh "against the idea of an eternal hell in Islamic thought": belief in the mercy of God; resistance to the idea that Muslims—even great sinners—would "end up together with the disbelievers in the hereafter"; and resistance to the idea that "something other than God himself might have eternal existence".

 The Ulama (Islamic scholars) disagree on this issue.
-According to Christian Lange, "the majority" of theologians agreed that Hell like Paradise "was eternal".
-Ahmad ibn Hanbal argued the eternity of hell and paradise are proven by the Quran, although earths and heavens (sun, moon, stars) will perish.
+According to Christian Lange, "the majority" of theologians agreed that hell like Paradise "was eternal".

 In modern times Shia cleric Sayyid Mujtaba Musavi Lari argues against the idea that hell will not last for eternity.

-Contrarily, for Muʿtazilis the eternity of paradise and hell posed a major problem, since they regard God as the only eternal entity.
+For Muʿtazilis the eternity of paradise and hell posed a major problem, since they regard God as the only eternal entity.
+(Note: "For the debates on the eternality of hell, see": e.g.)